nvaccess/nvda/user_docs/en/userGuide.md

 ##### Speak when navigating by line or paragraph {#BrailleSpeakOnNavigating}

-If this is enabled, NVDA will speak the reached line or paragraph when moving the braille display to the previous or next line.
+Enabling this option will cause NVDA to speak lines or paragraphs reached using the braille display's navigation controls.

 To toggle this option from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).